Argyle has a longstanding commitment to equity, diversity and inclusion – and we stand firmly against systemic racism and injustice.

 Argyle consciously aims for recruitment from the most diverse candidate pool possible.
 We value diversity in our hiring because we understand how diverse viewpoints and cultural experiences contribute to our depth of knowledge, breadth of ideas and grasp of the issues, people and organizations we serve.

-Our highly diverse workforce is a source of strength and pride to us, particularly among our large and growing number of emerging leaders at the director level.
-We recognize that our leadership team is less diverse today than we aspire to be tomorrow.
-That is why senior members of our team are expected to pursue training and ongoing education on equity, diversity and inclusion.
+Our highly diverse workforce is a source of strength and pride to us, particularly in our large and growing number of emerging leaders.
+We also recognize that despite having visible-minority ownership, gender balance in management, and a diverse employee base, our leadership team is less diverse today than we aspire to be tomorrow.
+That is why every senior team member pursues training and ongoing education on equity, diversity, inclusion, and Indigenous reconciliation.

 For most of Argyle’s history, our corporate social investment has been oriented around social justice – supporting many diverse local organizations with equity-related programs.

-In early 2020, we took this commitment to a new level with Argyle Community Day – a day of pro bono consulting from our communications, creative and engagement professionals for non-profits in the cities in which we operate.
+In 2020, we took this commitment to a new level with Argyle Community Day – a day of pro bono consulting from our communications, creative and engagement professionals for non-profits in the cities in which we operate.
+We also became a founding donor to a new Indigenous PR scholarship for Indigenous people studying to become public relations professionals.

-We advocate for action across the corporate communications industry through our involvement in the Arthur W. Page Society, the Canadian Council of Public Relations Firms, the Canadian Public Relations Society, and the Global Alliance for Public Relations & Communication Management.
+We seek to understand and dismantle the barriers that confront people from historically underrepresented and marginalized communities, advocating for action through the Arthur W. Page Society, the Canadian Council of Public Relations Firms, the Canadian Public Relations Society, and the Global Alliance for Public Relations & Communication Management.